MetOffice/simulation-systems/source/WorkingPractices/planning_your_change.rst

 properly.

-**Does the change need any new diagnostics to make sense of the code?** Many changes will be able to use the existing diagnostics available, but if some novel functionality being developed it may require new diagnostics to be added.
+**Does the change need any new diagnostics to make sense of the code?** Many changes will be able to use the existing diagnostics available, but if some novel functionality is being developed it may require new diagnostics to be added.
 The developer needs to check that new diagnostics output correctly and look sensible.